BridgeVLA/BridgeVLA/README.md

 ## 🚀 Training
 If you want to reproduce our results, please use the same training hyperparameters in the config file. **Do not forget to modify the corresponding saving path in the file before running the following code.**
 1. **Pre-training:**
 We use the object detection data in the RoboPoint dataset to pre-train the model.
-We upload the data and checkpoints [here](https://huggingface.co/datasets/LPY/BridgeVLA/tree/main/).
+We upload the data ([`pretrain_data/`](https://huggingface.co/datasets/LPY/BridgeVLA/tree/main/pretrain_data)) and the pre-trained checkpoint ([`checkpoints/pretrain/`](https://huggingface.co/datasets/LPY/BridgeVLA/tree/main/checkpoints/pretrain)).
 With the `pretrain/pretrain.py` file, you can do three things:
 * `visualiztion`: This function is used to visualize the pre-training dataset.
 * `pre-training`: This function is used to pre-train the Paligemma model on the dataset .
 * `evaluation`: This function is used to test the pre-trained checkpoints.